 - For information about community events, parenting workshops or classes with Children's Hospital Colorado visit our calendar of events.

 - Encourage them to watch one of these educational videos on how to prevent Shaken Baby Syndrome:

 As a healthcare provider, take the time to review information about crying and SBS with your families.
 Emphasize the key messages and help families make a plan for when they get frustrated with their babies crying.
 Do this before the peak period of crying starts!
 Help parents understand that shaking a baby can lead to serious injury or death.
-Walk them through the reality of SBS .
+Teach them about Shaken Baby Syndrome and how to prevent it.

 Caring for a baby is hard work.
 Parents and caregivers need to be asked about how they are coping with the challenge of caring for a baby.
 Listening when someone needs to talk can help reduce stress and frustration, and it lets parents and caregivers know they are not alone.

 Be a voice for kids

 Help Children's Hospital Colorado advocate on behalf of children in the public policy arena.
 It's up to adults to help create safer and healthier communities for our kids.
-Children's Grassroots Advocacy Network is an easy way to stay connected to public policy decisions affecting children's health and well-being, and to take action when your voice is needed.
+Children's Child Health Champions is an easy way to stay connected to public policy decisions affecting children's health and well-being, and to take action when your voice is needed.
 And it only takes a few minutes of your time!

-Click here to join Children’s Grassroots Advocacy now.
+Click here to join Children's Child Health Champions now.